1. POST PALS – SEND A NOTE, CARD, EMAIL OR GIFT TO BRIGHTEN A VERY SICK CHILD’S DAY

 It’s time for doctors to apologise to their ME patients (December 2015) this article was posted in response to a formal complaint and huge outcry from ME patients about this site’s previous coverage of M.E..
 For too long the medical community has dismissed ‘Chronic Fatigue Syndrome’ as a mental illness which can be cured with therapy and exercise.

 Dr Davis helped to raise the general profile of M.E. to a higher level during 2015.
 He is the world renowned genetics researcher who is desperately trying to find a cure for his desperately ill and deteriorating 31 year old son, Whitney.
 You can see another before and after photo of Whitney here.
 Shocking.
-And to show you how political M.E. is, and how desperate authorities are to keep the lid on it and keep everyone thinking it is all in the head, USA medical authorities recently turned down Dr Davis’ request for funding, saying that he and his world class team of ‘three Nobel laureates and other noted scientists’ are ‘not good enough’ to receive funding for M.E., although they have no problem getting funding for other projects.
+And to show you how political M.E. is, and how desperate authorities are to keep the lid on it and keep everyone thinking it is ‘all in the head’, USA medical authorities continue to turn down Dr Davis’ request for funding, saying that he and his world class team of ‘three Nobel laureates and other noted scientists’ are ‘not good enough’ to receive funding for M.E., although they have no problem getting funding for other projects.